glangmead/longhead/content/writing/towards_gauge_theory_in_hott/discrete_gauge_theory.md

 The action of $\Gg$ on $\Aa$ is not free, even when a connection $A$ is irreducible.
 The stabilizer of $A$ coincides with the center of $G$.
 This leads to framed connections.

+## Classical theorems

+Cohen Theorem 2.24 p.
+73: Complex line bundles over CPn are the integers, and for n>=0 the bundle is the n-fold tensor power of the universal line bundle.

+Cohen Theorem 2.25: The only nontriv real line bundle over RPn is the canonical line bundle.

+Cohen Theorem 2.27: A bundle has a nontriv section iff the classifying map factor through one dimension lower.

+Covering spaces have a unique connection and it's flat.

+A characteristic class is a natural transformation between the functor PrinG and the functor H^*.

+The first Chern class is a complete invariant of complex line bundles.
+The first S-W class is a complete invariant of real line bundles.

+c1 is zero iff the bundle has an SU(n) structure. w1 is zero iff the bundle has an SO(n) structure.

+The cohomology of BU(n) is a polynomial algebra on n generators over Z with ci in H^2i, and similarly for BO(n) over Z2 with wi in H^i.

+Whitney sum formula for c and w.

+The splitting principle.

+The w classes for the tangent bundles of spheres are 0 starting with S1.

+The w classes for the tangent bundles of RPn and CPn.

+## Chern-Weil theory

+## Cohomology as obstructions to lifts (obstruction theory)

 ## Torus groups

 We can get partway towards a theory of principal bundles over arbitrary Lie groups by using the [maximal torus](https://ncatlab.org/nlab/show/splitting+principle) (aka "splitting principle").